 - A sore or irritation in your mouth that does not get better within two weeks

-At Calabasas Dental Group and California Dental Care we work with your insurance, minimize your out of pocket expense and avoid any surprises!
+At Calabasas Dental Group, we work with your insurance, minimize your out of pocket expense and avoid any surprises!
 Your oral health gets the highest priority.
-We offer the best quality service when it comes to periodontics, teeth whitening, and root canals in Calabasas and West Los Angeles.
+We offer the best quality service when it comes to periodontics, teeth whitening, and root canals in Calabasas.